dougeby/IntuneDocs/intune/vpp-ebooks-ios.md

 * You cannot currently assign books to end-user categories in the same way as you do apps.
 * You cannot reclaim a license once the book is assigned.
 * When a user with an eligible device first tries to install a VPP book, they must join the Apple Volume Purchase program before they can install a book.
 You can also assign licenses to security groups with managed Apple IDs.
 If you do this, then users are not prompted for their Apple ID when a book is installed.
-* Devices must be enrolled with user affinity as eBooks can only be assigned to user groups.
+* Devices must be enrolled with user affinity as e-books can only be assigned to user groups.

 ## To get and upload an Apple VPP token